STANDARDS OF EXCELLENCE

 B. Junior Champions, Senior Champions, Grand Champions and Supreme receive sashes.

-DRUGS, ARTIFICIAL APPLIANCES AND IRRITANTS
+DRUGS, ARTIFICIAL ENHANCEMENTS, IRRITANTS

-B. The use of drugs affecting the showing or performance of a horse or pony is strictly forbidden.
+C. The use of drugs affecting the showing or performance of a horse or pony is strictly forbidden.

-E. Artificial appliances that enhance a horse's movement are forbidden.
+D. Artificial appliances that enhance a horse's movement are forbidden.

-G. Drug testing on a random basis may be required.
+F. Drug testing on a random basis may be required.

-H. Colour enhancements on the mane, tail head, legs and body are allowed.
+G. Colour enhancements on the mane, tail head, legs and body are allowed.
 No person shall alter, change or attempt to hide the natural colour of the body including the legs of a horse by dye, bleach or paint.
 Hooves may be coloured.

 A. Dress: Handlers should be correctly attired for the class.
 The emphasis should be on presentable, neat, clean and practical preferably with an Australian theme.
 Footwear must be closed in and suitable.
 Hats, boots and gloves are optional in halter classes.
 Hats, boots, gloves, shirts/blouses or jackets are required in all showmanship classes.